an-ethz/pwr4exp/README.md

 # pwr4exp

-pwr4exp is an R package developed to calculate statistical power for experimental designs, with a particular focus on applications in animal science and related fields.
-The package supports approximate F-tests for general linear hypotheses in linear mixed models and t-tests for specific contrasts, using the Satterthwaite method to approximate degrees of freedom.
+`pwr4exp` provides a flexible framework for calculating statistical power across a range of experimental designs, with a particular focus on applications in animal science and related fields.
+The package supports approximate F-tests for general linear hypotheses in linear mixed models and t-tests for specific contrasts, utilizing the Satterthwaite method to approximate degrees of freedom.

-The development version introduces support for various correlation structures in repeated measures and spatial data, along with options for creating input templates, simplifying the setup and execution of power analyses.
+The development version adds support for various correlation structures in repeated measures and spatial data.
+It also introduces options for creating input templates, making it easier to set up and perform power analyses.
+Note that sample size determination has been removed from this version.

-In addition, pwr4exp offers a flexible framework for performing power calculations in more complex experimental designs.

 <!-- badges: start -->